chinmoym2004/chrome-tabs-snapshot/readme.md

 * Come back and open all or specific tabs from your saved snap.

 This helps me a lot to keep my tabs clean and save RAM in system.

+### Platform
+***
+I'm using this on Chrome & Brave.

+### What Next?
+***
+Its really a headache to move my snaped links to differente devices.
+Will planning a sync mechanism so that you can have access to this

 ### Screenshot
 [![Take a snap][Take-a-snap]](#)